A Vibration controller for satellite testing applications

-The 900 Series platform’s decentralized design is intrinsically safe from unexpected failures during a test.
-It has optimized algorithms to protect against overtest, and has unique features which make post processing data a thing of the past.
-The 900 Series controller streamlines the process of understanding what happened during a test, or why the test aborted.
+The 900 Series platform’s decentralized design is intrinsically safe from unexpected failures during a satellite controller vibration test.
+It has optimized algorithms to protect against over test, and has unique features which make post-processing data a thing of the past.
+The 900 Series controller streamlines the process of understanding what happened during a controller vibration test, or why the test aborted.

 - Each controller includes a dedicated input that can be connected to mechanical subsystems.
 A failure in any subsystem triggers the test to safely ramp down.